Gadd-Modding-Inc/.github/profile/README.md

 </h1>

 An organization dedicated to *researching* and *modding* **Luigi's Mansion 2** and **Luigi's Mansion 2 HD**.<br>
-Mods and cocumentaries from our members can be found on our [*Gamebanana* page](https://gamebanana.com/studios/37863).
+Mods and documentaries from our members can be found on our [*Gamebanana* page](https://gamebanana.com/studios/37863).

 <br>